-This unique strategy will help you have enough products in your inventory, all year-round!
+This unique strategy will help you have enough products in your inventory, all-year-round!

 Prevent Overselling with eCommerce Inventory Management

 Proper inventory management for your eCommerce site is crucial for the success of your online business.
-Using the right eCommerce stock control strategies can help your maintain a healthy inventory turnover and keep your shelves stocked with just the right amount of product.
+Using the right eCommerce stock control strategies can help you maintain a healthy inventory turnover and keep your shelves stocked with just the right amount of product.

 Try using these strategies to prevent overselling - and seeing that dreaded “out of stock” message!